About Me Translating Data into Insights, and Insights into Public Impact

 2011 - 2013Helped develop and then coordinate the plans, strategies, and messaging for flagship collaborative initiatives under the World Bank’s Open Knowledge Platform on Urbanization in partnership with over 20 external institutions from across the globe.
 Initiatives included a "Mayor’s Dashboard"; a global "learning lab" on metropolitan strategic planning; and "smart city" workshops.
 Also contributed to country-level Urbanization Reviews that use data-driven insights to inform national urban strategies in countries ranging from Ghana to China.

-Fellow @ Logistics Management Institute
+Fellow and IT Strategy Consultant @ Logistics Management Institute

 2008 - 2011Served in the highly selective young professionals program at LMI, a trusted, not-for-profit strategic consultancy dedicated to the advancement of government management.
 Supported a range of government clients in the areas of IT modernization and strategic planning, enterprise architecture, open government, data standards, and knowledge management.